jamesr1775/MS-Project-One/README.md

 ### Customer Goals
     * Allow the customer to see our range of products, prices and ingredients.
     * Allow customers with allergys to see a products ingredients and in general preparation and cooking steps.
-    * offer a range of products that can suit the majority of potential customers
+    * offer a range of products that can suit the majority of potential customers.

 ### User Stories
 1. As a potential Customer that loves Donuts/ Pastries, I would like to see Current Donuts and prices, so that I can know what to expect when I visit the store.